ananfito/interactive-rating-component/README.md

   'form--label'}
 ```
 If the user has selected an option, then the state is updated with that value.
 Since the value is stored in state, I made use of it by letting it determine which CSS classes to the label so that the color of the label would change to match the user's selection.

+### Useful Resources

+- [Vite documentation on assets](https://vitejs.dev/guide/assets.html) - This documentation helped me resolve the issue of the images not loading properly during deployment.
+Special thanks to [Bob Ziroll](https://github.com/bobziroll) for sharing this in the Scrimba Discord community when someone else had the same issue.

 ## Author